 The University of California Office of the President (UCOP) commissioned industry leaders in talent management and leadership development to create a program that is relevant to the evolving demands that University managers face.
 This impactful systemwide training program, offered by UCLA, was established to enhance and strengthen leadership capabilities in core management competencies and ensure managers have the skills, knowledge, and resources to effectively lead, engage and develop staff.

-The program consists of four full-day modules, which will be offered via Zoom.
+The program consists of four full-day modules.
 The topics change every year to complement trends in the workforce that managers and supervisors may face on a regular basis.
 Prior workshops have focused on "Exercising Influence," "Leading Change and Managing Transitions," "Employee Engagement," as well as "Manager Redefined."